cgwire/gazu/docs/source/intro.md

 pip install gazu
 ```

-## Development version
+### Development version

-If you interested in the currently developed version, install it from the git
+If you are interested in the development version, install it from the
-repository:
+git repository:

 ```bash
 pip install --upgrade setuptools